ietf-wg-nmop/Liaison-Statements-Out/LS-Out-BBF-AIM-rev 112024.md

 *	Issues related to deployment/usage of YANG topology modules
 *	Consider/plan an approach for RFC 3535-next (i.e., collecting updated operator requirements for IETF network management solutions)

-The NMOP WG would like to inform the BBF that the Working Group is developping the following document as the basis for continued work and development towards consensus documents that may be published as RFCs at some time in the future:
+The NMOP WG would like to inform the BBF that the Working Group is developping the following document as the basis for continued work and development towards a consensus document that may be published as RFC at some time in the future:

 *	An Architecture for YANG-Push to Message Broker Integration [2]